devinbowler/335chess/README.md

 # 335chess
-The code that runs a 2-axis arm and pully system, that automatically plays chess for a user and advisory.
+The code that runs a 2-axis arm and pully system that automatically plays chess for a user and adversary.